 Cuyuna Cove’s story is all about love, big dreams and perseverance.
 Founders Christopher and Kelsey grew up in central MN where they attended High School together.
 They graduated and went their separate ways, both moving across the nation to different states.
-After returning to Minneapolis at similar times, they reconnected and shared a strong passion for travel, design and outdoor adventure.
+After returning to Minneapolis at similar times, they reconnected and shared a strong passion for travel, hospitality, design and outdoor adventure.

 Christopher and Kelsey live in Crosby, MN with their two dogs and when they’re not at Cuyuna Cove you’ll most likely find them outside paddle boarding the mine lakes, biking the trails, hiking with the dogs and enjoying all that Historic Main Street in Crosby has to offer.